-The Covid-19 pandemic is an evolving human tragedy with adverse impact on society, economy and business.
-Markets have faced severe disruption due to the Covid-19 pandemic and consequent interruption in production, economic uncertainty, supply chain disruption besides challenges in logistics and non-availability of personnel.
-The Company had temporarily suspended operations in all units of the Company following imposition of 'lock-down', and has since resumed partial operations in phases as permitted.
-The medium term impact of the corona virus on the businesses of the Company could vary depending on future health and social developments or Government dictates that cannot be reliably predicted including steps to contain the spread of the disease, revive market demand and mitigate the crippling impact on the business economy.
+The Covid-19 pandemic has evolved into a continuing human tragedy with adverse impact on society, economy and business.
+Markets have faced severe disruption due to the pandemic and consequent interruption in production, economic uncertainty, supply chain disruption besides challenges in logistics and non-availability of personnel.
+During the year, the Company had temporarily suspended operations in all units of the Company following imposition of 'lock-down', and subsequently resumed operations in phases as permitted.
+The medium term impact of the corona virus on the businesses of the Company could vary depending on the repeat waves, virus mutations and control, future health and social developments or Government dictates that cannot be reliably predicted including steps to contain the spread of the disease, revive market demand and mitigate the crippling impact on the businesse economy.
 As a leading OE and industrial supplier to consumer durables and capacitor industry, the Company remains subject to uncertainty of demand and the behavior of ultimate consumers.

 In these circumstances, the Company has considered the possible effects that may result from COVID-19 on the carrying amounts of financials assets, deferred tax assets, inventory, receivables, advances, property, plant and equipment, intangibles etc. as well as liabilities accrued.
 In developing the assumptions relating to the possible future uncertainties in the economic conditions because of this pandemic, the Company has used internal and external information such as current contract terms, market and financial strength of customers, future volume estimates etc. Having reviewed the underlying data and based on current estimates the Company expects the carrying amount of these assets will be recovered and there will be no significant impact on liabilities accrued.
-The impact of COVID-19 on the Company's financial statements may differ from that estimated as at the date of approval of these financial statements and the Company will continue to closely monitor material changes to the economic conditions and impact on business to address and mitigate the overall impact, if any, in this unprecedented situation.
+The impact of COVID-19 on the Company's financial statements may differ from that estimated as at the date of approval of these financial statements and the Company continues to closely monitor material changes to the economic conditions and impact on business to address and mitigate the overall impact, if any, in this unprecedented situation.